slegrand45/examples_ocsigen/jsoo/todomvc-react/readme.md

     --     -- 4.02.0  Official 4.02.0 release
     --     -- 4.02.1  Official 4.02.1 release
     --     -- 4.02.2  Official 4.02.2 release
+    --     -- 4.02.3  Official 4.02.3 release
     system  C system  System compiler (4.02.1)

     ```

     The `C` letter shows the current compiler.
 Here it's a 4.02.1 version installed at a system level (ie in `/usr/local/bin/` for instance).
-We can see that a more recent version is available (4.02.2).
-So we will install it with `opam switch 4.02.2`.
+We can see that a more recent version is available (4.02.3).
+So we will install it with `opam switch 4.02.3`.
 This won't remove the system compiler as `opam` will install the files in your `.opam` directory.

     ```sh
-    > opam switch 4.02.2
+    > opam switch 4.02.3
     > eval `opam config env`
     ```